mnridao/MFC-Numerics-2/README.md

 # Assignment 2 for MFC Numerics
 Basic finite element solver that models the spread of pollution from Southampton to Reading with the linear advection-diffusion equation.
-Below is shown for a spiral velocity field over the UK, meant to represent a cyclone-ish wind field.
+Below is shown for a spiral velocity field over the SW UK (centred over Reading), meant to represent a cyclone-ish wind field.

 <img src="Plots/cycloneResults.png" alt="solution" width="500"/>